How many times have you vowed to pack lunch more often, but ended up going back to Chipotle/pizza/insert-fast-food-of-choice after the first 3 days?

 It looks like a simple salad, but with half an avocado per serving massaged into those kale leaves, this pile of greens is more filling than it appears.
 Still, it’s the perfect choice for a light lunch and easily portable.

 The last ingredient is a whole lot of harissa paste, a super-flavorful African spice.
-Eat the patty alone, or put it in a bun with your favorite burger fixin's.
+Eat the patty alone, or put it in a bun with your favorite burger fixins.

 Whether you’re packing these sandwiches into your kids’ lunch boxes or your own, they’re a guaranteed hit.
-With buttery avocado; a smear of cream cheese; and soft, wheat bread, how could they not be?
+With buttery avocado, a smear of cream cheese, and soft, wheat bread, how could they not be?

 A rotisserie chicken and some hummus make lunchtime a delicious no-brainer.
 Make the recipe with only three ingredients by tucking the protein-packed salad into a wrap or lettuce leaves.

 Need a vegan version of that avocado tuna salad?
 No problem.
 This recipe swaps out the fish for chickpeas instead, managing to keep the dish high in protein.
-The beans also provide lots of fiber and heart-healthy, low-glycemic carbs.
+The beans also provide lots of fiber and low-glycemic carbs.